The Psychology Of Color In Your Branding

 Teal is a combination of blue and a little bit of yellow, sitting in the color spectrum between blue and green.
 Teal embodies the calm, trust, and tranquility of blue and the uplifting energy of yellow.
 One of the few colors that can help you feel calm and invigorated at the same time.
 It heightens creativity and sensitivity as well as aiding concentration and clarity.

 While blues are calming, light blue adds a bit of positivity and playfulness to any design.
 While darker blues can portray power and seriousness, a light blue portrays the qualities of tranquility, understanding, and vibrancy.
-The selection of the light blue is very important depending on the brand as light and baby blues can be seen as childish and immature.
+The selection of light blue is very important depending on the brand as light and baby blues can be seen as childish and immature.

 Indigo represents intuition and the opening of perception.
 Indigo is a deep blue and violet.
 It is a powerful color that portrays integrity and wisdom.